 Also, you’re going to want to build up a platform for viewers to give you donations at this point.
 One word of caution is to not use PayPal for your donations.
 This is because there are a lot of “Twitch Trolls” that look for channels that allow PayPal donations, donate, and then request their money back, leaving you with return charge fees, and a lot of headaches.
 Instead of using PayPal for donations, look into services like Patreon that allow viewers to make donations as you continue to post more streams.

-Once you feel comfortable streaming to friends and family members and understand the basics of how donations on Twitch work, it’s time to head into step 3 which is all about exposure.
+Once you feel comfortable streaming to friends and family members (maybe asking them for some twitch subscriptions) and understand the basics of how donations on Twitch work, it’s time to head into step 3 which is all about exposure.

 Step 3 – Playing Well With Others